SoftCircuits/WebScraper/README.md

 ## Selectors

 Selectors are used identify elements in an HTML document.
-People familiar with CSS or jQuery should be familiar with the concept of selectors.
-WebScraper selectors are very similar with a couple of minor differences.
+WebScraper selectors are very similar to CSS and jQuery selectors, with a couple of minor differences.

-### "*" (Wildcard)
+### Wildcard

-The wildcard character specified all HTML elements in the range being searched.
+The wildcard character matches all HTML elements in the range being searched.

+`"*"` matches all HTML elmements in the range being searched.

 ### Tag Names

 You can also specify the tag name to return all the tags with the given name.

-For example, `"p"`, would return all the `<p>` tags in the range being searched.
+`"p"` would match all the `<p>` tags in the range being searched.
 Tag names are not case-sensitive.

 ### "#", "." and ":"

-These characters are shortcuts for IDs, classes and type attribute.
+These characters are shortcuts for ID, class and type attributes.

 `"p#center-ad"` matches `<p id="center-ad">`.